Project Management Apprenticeship

 Please note: this programme is not suitable for individuals who are already qualified Project Managers, or for those who hold a degree in Project Management.

-What topics does the course cover?
+What skills and experience does the course provide?

 - How to work effectively as a Project Manager